-A bit of history: Before June 20,1944, nothing manmade had ever entered this ‘off limits’ environment that engulfs earth.
-But World War II and the German V-2 rockets developed by Werner von Braun shattered ‘space’, reaching altitudes up to 200 km, about 100 km into ‘space’.
-The ‘V’ stands for Vergeltungswaffe, German for ‘retaliatory or reprisal weapons’ launched against the British.
+A bit of history: Before June 20, 1944, nothing human-made had ever entered this off-limits environment that engulfs Earth.
+But World War II and the German V-2 rockets developed by Wernher von Braun shattered Space, reaching altitudes up to 200 km, about 100 km into Space.
+The ‘V’ stands for Vergeltungswaffe, German for retaliatory or reprisal weapons launched against the British.

-Paradoxically manufacturing these first space age weapons took more lives, about 25,000, amongst the forced laborers from the SS concentration camp Dora (Mittelbau KZ).
-When Werner von Braun defected to the US, he created a version of the V-2 which became an intermediate-range ballistic missile.
-However, the scope of this argument goes beyond the World War II era conflicts–the story of weapons is much broader.
+Paradoxically manufacturing these first space-age weapons took more lives, about 25,000, amongst the forced laborers from the SS concentration camp Dora (Mittelbau KZ).
+When Wernher von Braun defected to the US, he created a version of the V-2, which became an intermediate-range ballistic missile.
+However, the scope of this argument goes beyond the World War II-era conflicts–the story of weapons is much broader.

-If we think about weapons, we see a progression: hand combat > dagger, sword, spear (pierce, throw, but need personal contact) > slingshot (trying to hit the enemy from further away) > catapult > gunpowder > guns and their evolution: sniper (distance), machine gun (fire-power) > cannon (guns of Navarone and the V-3’s which had a range up to 165 km–that’s unbelievable) > atom bomb > missiles > SCUD guided missiles from the Iraq War that fly at ground level following the topography to their target > ICBMs > Missiles from Space.
+If we think about weapons, we see a progression: hand combat > dagger, sword, spear (pierce, throw, but need personal contact) > slingshot (trying to hit the enemy from further away) > catapult > gunpowder > guns.
+Their evolution includes sniper (distance), machine gun (fire-power) > cannon (guns of Navarone and the V-3’s which had a range up to 165 km—that’s unbelievable).
+And even more powerful: atom bomb > missiles > SCUD guided missiles from the Iraq War that fly at ground level following the topography to their target > ICBMs > Missiles from Space.
 The space race is on.